What Duties Does The Client Have Under The CDM Regulations 2015?

 • The client must give the PD all the information needed for the builder, the PC, to be able to write the Construction Phase Health and Safety Plan.

 • Part of the PD’s role is to make sure that proper welfare facilities have been organised.
-For instance, it is no longer acceptable, even on the smallest jobs, to not have proper toilet facilities available.
+For instance, it is not acceptable, even on the smallest jobs, not to have proper toilet facilities available.
 However, as the person in overall control of the project, it falls to the client to make sure that Health, Safety and Welfare have been attended to.

 • The client must appoint a PC to build and/or manage the works on site.